alkem-io/alkemio/docs/technical-design.md

 ## Authentication Providers
 The Authentication of users is handled by Authentication Providers, a pluggable mechanism whereby multiple types of Authentication can be supported by the platform.
 After successful Authentication, the platform retrieves the Agent for the User and that Agent is then used to carry out actions on behalf of the User.

 The platform currently supports [Ory Kratos and Ory Oathkeeper](https://ory.sh) for Authentication.
 The Ory platform is an open source, enterprise class Identity Provider.
-Note that the platform supports OIDC so that it is straightforward to integrate external authentications, e.g. Github, Google etc, into the platform.
+Note that the platform supports OIDC so that it is straightforward to integrate external authentications, e.g. GitSpace, Google etc, into the platform.

 <p align="center">
 <img src="images/security-authentication-ory.png" alt="Security: Ory Authentication" width="600" />